 Poster: Posters should be in A0 (portrait) or A1 (portrait or landscape) format.
 The PDF of your poster must be available online one week prior to the conference.

 Video: Presenters may advertise their work through a short video.
 Videos should be prepared as AVI or MOV files.
-Maximum duration of the video is 5 minutes.
+The maximum duration of the video is 5 minutes.
 Your video must be available online one week prior to the conference.

 Demo: Presenters may demonstrate software on a laptop.
 The source code of your software must be available online one week prior to the conference.